josueluna/NAS-Mounter/README.md

 **NAS-Mountie** is a lightweight macOS menu bar app for mounting SMB/NAS shares quickly, safely, and with as little friction as possible.

-It remembers your NAS profiles per Wi-Fi network, stores credentials securely in the macOS Keychain, and can automatically mount saved shares when your Mac connects to a known network.
+It remembers NAS connection profiles per Wi-Fi network, stores credentials securely in the macOS Keychain, and can automatically mount saved shares when your Mac connects to a known network.

 Mount your shares.
 Move on with your day.